 Introducing some of the friendly faces you will see around the cathedral

-Sung Eucharist is the same as Eucharist but with the addition of glorious choral pieces and organ music, hymns in which the congregation joins the singing, and sermon – a service during which Bible readings and prayers are said, and bread and wine is shared.
+Sung Eucharist is the principle morning service of the Cathedral with the addition of glorious choral pieces and organ music, hymns in which the congregation joins the singing, and the sermon – a service during which Bible readings and prayers are said, leading to the receiving of the bread and wine.
+Those who don't wish to receive communion are still invited to come forward to receive a blessing.
+Details of the music can be found on the Music and Services List on the News or Music Overview sections of the website.